noahlange/gecs/README.md

 ### Persistence

-Once a query is executed for the first time, any subsequent query with the same "signature" will return the cached result set.
+After a query has been constructed for the first time, it's cached.
+Any query built with the same "signature"

-This means that overhead associated with creating a new query each `tick()` is _relatively_ minor—but by assigning the query to a variable/class property, you can access and execute the constructed query without being forced to rebuild it.
+ will return the same query—so.the additional overhead you're introducing by creating a new query each tick isn't enormous.
+But by assigning the query to a property on the system or plugin instance, you can access and execute a query without being forced to rebuild it.

 ## Saving & Loading